-σ 2 0.4693 (0.2154, 0.8109)

-φ 2.3869 (0.7629, 4.9778)

 HPD=Highest Posterior Density, ITN=Insecticide-Treated Net (availability of at least one in household), NDVI=Normalised Difference Vegetation Index, SES=Social Economic Status.

 From Table 2, an increase in SES, age and ownership of at least one ITN are all associated with a reduction in the probability of a positive RDT.
 Elevation was negatively associated with probability of a positive RDT whereas NDVI shows a positive, but non-significant, association.

-Here, we present maps of malaria prevalence in children aged 6-59 months in focal area B. Prevalence maps for focal areas A and C are provided in the supplementary material.
+Here, we present maps of malaria prevalence in children aged 6-59 months in focal area B. Prevalence maps for focal areas A and C are provided in the supplementary material (S2 and S3 Figs).
 Overall, prevalence is higher in focal area B compared to focal areas A and C; however, Fig 3 (left panel) shows that prevalence is generally low in the south-west of the region, whereas the north-east has pockets of comparatively high malaria prevalence.
-Hotspots in focal areas A and C are mainly localised.
+Hotspots in focal areas A and C are mainly localised (S2 and S3 Figs).
 Fig 3 (right panel) shows the map of exceedance probabilities that prevalence is over the national threshold of 30 %.
 Fig 4 shows the contributions of the linear regression to the predicted log-odds of prevalence at each of the observed locations in focal area B.

-Figure 3: Malaria prevalence and exceedance probabilities maps.
+Fig 3: Malaria prevalence and exceedance probabilities maps.

 Left panel shows malaria prevalence in children 6 – 59 months in focal area B. The right-hand panel shows the map of exceedance probabilities P(x; 0.3) for the Bayesian prediction.

-Figure 4: Unexplained spatial variation map.
+Fig 4: Unexplained spatial variation map.

 Contributions of the linear regression and of the unexplained spatial variation to the predicted log-odds of malaria prevalence in children 6 - 59 months at each of the observed locations in focal area B.